ohsayan/devtimer/README.md

 # Devtimer [![Build Status](https://travis-ci.com/sntdevco/devtimer.svg?branch=master)](https://travis-ci.com/sntdevco/devtimer) [![Crates.io](https://img.shields.io/crates/v/devtimer)](https://crates.io/crates/devtimer) [![Crates.io](https://img.shields.io/badge/docs.rs-Docs-blue)](https://docs.rs/devtimer) [![Crates.io](https://img.shields.io/crates/d/devtimer)](https://crates.io/crates/devtimer) [![Crates.io](https://img.shields.io/crates/l/devtimer)](./LICENSE)
-Operation benchmarking and timing library for Rust
+The **compact** yet **complete** benchmarking suite for Rust.
+Period.
-### Rationale
+# Rationale
 I've seen many, _many_ benchmarking tools.
 However, no one realizes that we need simplicity to simplify development and increase productivity.
-I recently have been up with a lot of perf-testing and I seem to run into a huge need for timing tools.
-I was initially using `std::time::Instant::now()`and then using the `duration_since()` to find the difference between the two intervals.
-That was fine, not that it didn't work, but there was a lot of redundancy.
-So I made a simple library which is a wrapper around the standard library `time` crate.
+`devtimer` provides a very _compact_ yet _complete_ benchmarking suite for code written in Rust.
+It makes use of the standard library _only_ to provide benchmark operations.
+You can either use it for benchmarking a single operation or you can use it for running an operation multiple times and finding the min, max and average execution times.
+Since this crate has no external dependencies, it is small, fast and does exactly what it claims to.
+Happy benchmarking!

-### Usage
+# Usage
 Add this to your `cargo.toml`:
 ```toml
 devtimer = "*"